dancromartie/awk_toys/code_skeletonizer/README.md

 patterns["read_file"] = "templates/read_file_template"
 ```

-This means "if regex /sqlite/ is passes, use the following template file".
+This means "if regex /sqlite/ passes, use the following template file".